gameUser6398/gameUser6398/README.md

 ## Hi there 👋
-Hello!
 I'm a junior student at East China Normal University, going by the name Qian Lee.

 - 🔭 I'm currently majoring in Bioinformatics.
 - 🌱 I have a great passion for AI in life sciences.